Princepal Singh: NBA G League Ignite (2021)

 On 28 July 2020, Singh signed a one-year contract with the NBA G League Ignite, a developmental team affiliated with the NBA G League.
 He became the first NBA Academy India graduate to sign a professional contract.
 He played sparingly during the 2021 G League hub season, averaging 2.3 points in four games.

 Singh joined the Sacramento Kings for the 2021 NBA Summer League, helping the team win the Summer League title.
 He was selected by the Stockton Kings with the fifth pick of the third round of the 2021 NBA G League draft.

 New Zealand Breakers (2021–2022)

 On 10 November 2021, Singh signed with the New Zealand Breakers of the Australian National Basketball League to a two-year development player contract.
 He parted ways with the Breakers in January 2022 before playing in a game for the team.

 Mumbai Stars (2023)

 In October 2022, Singh suffered a career-threatening back injury while training in the United States.
 He recovered in time to play for the Mumbai Stars in the Elite Pro Basketball League in March 2023.

 Punjab Warriors (2025)

 Singh played for the Punjab Warriors in the 2025 INBL Pro season.
 In seven games, he averaged 5.3 points and 4.3 rebounds per game.

 In March 2025, Singh signed with the Indian Panthers of the New Zealand NBL for the 2025 season.
 He never debuted, with the Panthers folding mid-season.

+IHC Apes (2025)

+In October 2025, Singh played six games for IHC Apes of the Mongolian League.